Sign up here to get our newsletter!

 Who we are

 Lucy Jones is from Britain and has lived in Berlin since 1998.
 She translates German fiction and co-manages the translators’ collective Transfiction.
-She writes short stories, some of which have been published in Berlin’s SAND Journal and the Pigeon Pages NYC.
+She translates fiction and journalism, and writes short stories, some of which have been published in Berlin’s SAND Journal and the Pigeon Pages NYC, who nominated her for a Pushcart Prize in 2018.

 MC Jabber (Scott Martingell) is an English native speaker living in Berlin.
 He was born in South London in 1966, is a voice actor for cartoon films, audiobooks and commercials and performs as a singer and poet.
 He won the first UK National Poetry Slam in 1995, the first Glastonbury Festival Poetry Slam in 1996, and the International SLAM!
 Revue in 2006.
 From 1999 to 2008 he was a vocalist in the Danish band Blue Foundation.